DannyDainton/postman-ci-pipeline-example/README.md

 In order to use TravisCI in you're own projects you will need to signup and then sync it to your Github account.
 On the free TravisCI tier, you will only be able to run your Public repos through TravisCI.

+More information about the sign up and set up process for TravisCI can be found [here](https://docs.travis-ci.com/user/getting-started).

 ---

 ### How does it all work?

 All the magic happens in the `.travis.yml` file.
 This is building out the node environment and installing the required `Newman` module needed to run the collection file.

-Once the environment has been created, the `script` section is run - This would be run in the same way that you would run `Newman` from the command line on your local machine.
+Once the node environment has been created, the `script` section is run - This would be run in the same way that you would run `Newman` from the command line on your local machine.

+You can specifiy a number of different command line args to the script that would change the way that `Newman` runs the command.
+More details can be found [here](https://github.com/postmanlabs/newman#command-line-options).

 ```yml
 language: node_js